antoniskef/3D_object_detection/README.md

 object detection applications in images and in particular in DETR where better initialization of queries is done.
-So initialization is applied influenced by the input data and based on a center heatmap producing very good results with a single decoder layer (one layer refers to the first part of the network and the first prediction of the bounding boxes, since as mentioned another one follows with the aim of improving them using the features of the images)
+So initialization is applied influenced by the input data and based on a center heatmap producing very good results with a single decoder layer.
+The goal is for the initial object queries to be exactly or very close to the centers of the objects and so not many decoders be needed to improve the location.